RobinVA-UIT/robinva-uit.github.io/_posts/picoCTF/Forensics/Dear_Diary/2026-02-18-DearDiary.md

 ---

-Based on the filename `its-all-in-the-name`, I thought I needed to do some kinds of search involving the name `innocuous-file`.
+Since the extracted files were empty, I suspected the actual flag fragments were left in the unallocated space due to insecure data disposal.
+Based on the meaning of the suspected file name `its-all-in-the-name`, I used HxD to search for the keyword "innocuous-file".

 ## Vulnerability analysis
 ### Potential vulnerabilities